Do the Digit Insurance

 How to Perform Warrior II?

-Step 1: While in Tadasana, take a broad step back with the right leg.
+Step 1: Take a broad step back with the right leg in Tadasana.
 The front left foot should be pointing forward, and the right foot should be at the back at a 45-degree angle to the outside.

 Step 2: In this step, keep your front knee bent so that it sits squarely over the ankle.

-Step 3: While maintaining your focus on the front right hand, extend your arms out horizontally to the floor so that your front right arm is facing forward directly above your front right leg and your back left arm is facing back directly above your back left leg.
+Step 3: While maintaining your focus on the front right hand, extend your arms horizontally to the floor so that your front right arm faces forward directly above your front right leg and your back left arm faces back directly above your back left leg.

 Step 4: Keep your shoulders rolling back and away from your ears.